WORLD-CLASS PRESENTATIONS and CURATED BUCKET-LIST ADVENTURES.

 One of my very favorite Wright Usonian houses.
 Located in Willoughby Hills, Ohio, the Louis Penfield House is available for overnight rentals.
 The story goes that Mr. Penfield wrote Wright for a house design, enclosed a check as a downpayment, and then waited.
 The plans that arrived were magnificent except for one tiny detail: they ceilings were only 6'8" tall.
 Mr. Penfield sent back a letter asking for a revision, as he himself was 6'6" tall and he was worried about claustrophobia!
 The design that returned was even better, with a double-height living room, and it's the house featured in this amazing video.

-As of April 29, 2021...
-We are anxiously waiting for Florida Southern College to reopen and allow tours again!
+As of July 10th, 2021...
+We are anxiously waiting for Florida Southern College to allow larger tours again!